So, how do you retain customers? How do you gain their loyalty?

 - Redemption required extra effort of actually going to a post office and mailing the collected point tokens.

 - No one wants to look like a billboard.
-It’s no more cool to wear a t-shirt flashing a brand name unless it elevates a person’s status.
+It’s no cooler to wear a t-shirt flashing a brand name unless it elevates a person’s status.

 Not Promoting the Rewards Program

-Program promotion requires as much effort as you put in crafting a strategic reward point system.
+Program promotion requires as much effort as you put into crafting a strategic reward point system.
 The various channels can be:

-- Easy to spot place on the website
+- Easy to spot and place on the website

-- Emails with easy to understand infographics for the reward point system
+- Emails with easy-to-understand infographics that you can create with the help of venngage infographic maker for the reward point system

 - SMS on completing every target accompanied with reward redemption details